 Developers face the challenge of balancing emotional engagement with responsible boundaries.

-AI systems should make it clear that they are not human, yet still communicate with warmth and empathy.
-Transparency strengthens user autonomy.
+• Transparency by Design: AI systems should make it clear that they are not human, yet still communicate with warmth.

-Allow customization, but never at the cost of safety.
-Personalization should enhance comfort — not enable dependency or manipulation.
+• Personalization Without Manipulation: Personalization should enhance comfort not enable dependency or manipulation.

-Establish ethical review boards and human moderators to oversee AI–user relationships and respond to edge cases.
+• Human Oversight: Establish ethical review boards and human moderators to oversee AI–user relationships.

 The Future of Human–AI Emotional Interaction